 - a.
 International students.
 International students are considered by the Graduate College to be enrolled full-time when they meet the requirements as follows: - i.
 International students on an F-1 or J-1 visa are required to maintain full-time enrollment for purposes of Student Exchange and Visitor Information System (SEVIS) reporting.
-For purposes of load, each required or recommended ESL course taken as a result of the English as a Second Language Placement Test (EPT) or the English Proficiency Interview (EPI) will count as the equivalent of 4 graduate hours, even if the course credit is recorded as zero hours of credit toward the degree. - ii.
+Students who are required to take ESL classes as a result of the English Placement Test (EPT) or because of teaching assistantship obligations, may reduce their course load by four credit hours for each ESL course taken.
+If the ESL class is recommended, not required, and you are having difficulty with English, you may ask for a reduction based on academic reasons.

+- ii.
 International students whose first term of study is the summer term must carry a full course load. - iii.
 Continuing international students are not required by the campus to enroll for the summer terms, although their departments may require enrollment.
 Those who do enroll do not need to carry a full course load for SEVIS purposes. - iv.
 International graduate students who have completed all credit requirements (course work and thesis research) for their degree programs may register for zero hours of 599 until completion of study.
 This registration will be considered full-time for purposes of SEVIS reporting.
-International students seeking this exception to the fulltime credit requirements should contact International Student and Scholar Services [63] before registering for the reduced credit load.
+International students seeking this exception to the full-time credit requirements should contact Office of International Student and Scholar Services before registering for the reduced credit load.

-International students with questions about full-time enrollment should see www.isss.illinois.edu/students/f1j1/guidelines\course.html [82] and contact the Office of International Student and Scholar Services [63] for more details.
+International students with questions about full-time enrollment should see http://isss.illinois.edu/students/f1j1/ and contact the Office of International Student and Scholar Services for more details.

 - b.
 Fellows and Trainees.
-Fellows and Trainees with waivergenerating appointments are required to maintain a full course load each term of registration unless a reduced course load has been approved by the Graduate College Fellowship Office.
-This applies whether or not a student holds a concurrent assistantship and also applies to students with courtesy fellowship tuition waivers.
-Fellows who are international students must also have a reduced course load approved by International Student and Scholar Services.
-See Registration for Fellows [36] for details. - c.
+Fellows and Trainees with waiver-generating appointments are required to register during each semester of the appointment. - c.
 Assistants.
-Assistants with waiver-generating appointments [83] are considered by the Graduate College to be enrolled full-time when they meet the requirements as follows: - i.
+Assistants with waiver-generating appointments are considered by the Graduate College to be enrolled full-time when they meet the requirements as follows: - i.
 Fall and/or spring term appointments: a minimum of 8 hours; individual programs may set higher requirements. - ii.
-Summer term appointment: a minimum of 4 hours for at least the eight week portion of the summer term (enrollment during the four-week portion of the summer term will not qualify as full-time registration) [Please note that the University does not require summer registration to be eligible to hold a summer assistantship. - d.
+Summer term appointment: a minimum of 4 hours for at least the eight week portion of the summer term (enrollment during the four-week portion of the summer term will not qualify as full-time registration) [Please note that the University does not require summer registration to be eligible to hold a summer assistantship.

+- d.
 Students without appointments.
-Students without waiver- generating appointments [83] are considered by the Graduate College to be enrolled full-time when they meet the requirements as follows: - i.
+Students without waiver-generating appointments are considered by the Graduate College to be enrolled full-time when they meet the requirements as follows: - i.
 Fall and spring terms: a minimum of 12 hours - ii.
 Summer term: a minimum of 6 hours for at least the eight week portion of the summer term (enrollment in only the four-week portion of the summer term will not qualify as full-time registration)